SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo.md

 - 1.5 ml Microcentrifuge tubes (clear)
 - Rocker
 - Staining vials
-- Click-iT Plus EdU Alexa Fluor 647 Imaging Kit (ThermoFisher #C10640)
+- Click-iT EdU Alexa Fluor 647 Imaging Kit (ThermoFisher #C10340)

 ### Buffers

 ## Protocol
 ### f-ara-EdU Pulse Labeling
-1. Collect embryos or larvae at the desired stage.
+1. Collect embryos at the desired stage.
 2. Dechorionate embryos in Filtered Natural Sea Water or ASW.
-3. Transfer embryos or larvae into 1.5 ml microcentrifuge tube or multi-well plate (e.g. 24-well plate).
+3. Transfer embryos or larvae into 1.5 ml microcentrifuge tube or multi-well plate (e.g. 24-well plate) depending on desired pulse length.
-   - If using a plate, you may need to pre-coat with 0.2% agarose to prevent embryos from sticking and allowing for chorion expansion.
+   - If using a plate, you should pre-coat with 0.2% agarose to prevent embryos from sticking and allowing for chorion expansion.
 4. To optimize labeling efficiency and minimize toxicity, you can set up a test matrix of different concentrations and durations of f-ara-EdU labeling.
    - Include cultures treated with vehicle alone for controls.